mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Official Recognition (1000 CR)**

-Queen Aelindra II Aethermere formalized Crystalborn control of the Crystalvale region in 1000 CR, granting them noble status.
+Queen Elaria Aethermere formalized Crystalborn control of the Crystalvale region in 1000 CR, granting them noble status.
 By this time, the house had expanded into banking, using their reputation for honesty (water-speakers could sense lies) to build trust among depositors.
 The population reached 8,000, and Crystalbrook established itself as the premier trade hub of eastern Aethoria.

 **The Modern Era (1189-Present)**